V&D 2012 : THE TOP 10 CLUB

 “Higher spend on enterprise and consumer communications in the last fiscal re-iterates increasing the importance of user communications.
 Operators will have to enhance their services to match user expectations,” added Ahmad.

 Voice&Data100 (V&D100) is the most comprehensive annual survey of the Indian telecom equipment and services industry.
 It is the most trusted and widely used survey for those seeking authentic information on Indian communications.
 It is also the most comprehensive, as it covers a wide range of segments and is the only ‘single source’ of such diverse information.

-The V&D100 (volume II) for 2011-12 survey will focus on telecom services and service providers, and is slated for release next month.
+The V&D100 (Volume II) for the 2011-12 survey will focus on telecom services and service providers and is slated for release next month.

 For media queries, please contact: